cs1302uga/cs1302-tutorials/interfaces/interfaces.md

    ```

    Again, this differs from the abstract method defined in the interface only in so far as it has an
    implementation.
-The other aspects of the method signature are the same.
+The other aspects of the method signature (return type, visibility, name) are the same.

    **NOTE:** As mentioned earlier, it is syntactically correct for an abstract method in an interface
    to omit the `public` keyword.
 Remember, in this context, the method is still assumed to have
    public visibility.
-Therefore, the implementation of such a method in an implementing class will
+Therefore, the implementation of such a method in **an implementing class will
-   need to include the `public` visibility modifier.
+   need to include the `public` visibility modifier**.

 1. Compare the Javadoc comments in the source code for the `Styleable` interface with the comments
    written in the source code for the implementing `Fancy` class.
 In some cases, new comments are